 The Undergraduate Degree in Film and Television Studies is also a four-year program.
 Its curriculum involves learning about a wide variety of different cinematic disciplines to ensure that students will graduate with a well-versed knowledge of film.

-One of the additional benefits of New York University is that the school offers a program for high school students who harbor an interest in the film.
+One of the additional benefits of New York University is that the school offers a program for high school students who harbor an interest in film.

-An array of the industry’s most influential filmmakers have graduated from New York University, including Martin Scorsese, Spike Lee, Ang Lee, Dee Rees, Tamara Jenkins, Debra Granik, Jim Jarmusch, and Chloé Zhao.
+An array of the industry’s most influential filmmakers have graduated from New York University, including Martin Scorsese, Spike Lee, Ang Lee, Dee Rees, Tamara Jenkins, Debra Granik, Jim Jarmusch and Chloé Zhao.

 New York University’s film programs are a great way to immerse yourself in the film industry.
 Students at the film school complete over 5,000 film projects each year.